OToL/slick/README.md

 └── README.md
 ```

+Notes:
-_NOTE_: folders containing generated files have a name starting with '_' e.g. _build
+- Folders containing generated files (e.g. \_build) must have a name starting with '_'.
+- Simple projects, samples and tools can have all their sources stored directly under their root.